bruhtus/vim-possession/readme.md

 # possession.vim

-Possession is a plugin to save vim session without cluttering project directory.
-Possession also save the file according to git root repo directory and git branch, so you can have different vim session for different git branch.
+Possession is a flexible vim session management plugin.
+By default, possession save the vim session file to external directory so that vim session file did not clutter your project directory.
+Possession can also move the current vim session file into current working directory if you want to bring your vim session file along with you.

+Possession save the vim session whether in external directory (which is possession directory, see [customization section](#customization) for more info) or current working directory with `Session.vim` as file name after you (purposely) exit vim.
+See [usage section](#usage) for more info.

 ## Installation